elaplas/Cpluspuls/c++/concepts/memory_in_c.md

 - extern
-  - Makes a variable visible from once scope to another scope of the code
+  - Makes a variable visible from one scope to another scope of the code
   - When you use 'extern' the variable cannot be initialized

 - static